apapaefs/ScientificComputing/_build/html/_sources/intro.md

 ## Introduction

-This book is constructed from material constructed for the purposes of the "Computational Physics I (PHYS 3500K)" course at Kennesaw State University.
+This book is derived from material constructed for the purposes of the "Computational Physics I (PHYS 3500K)" course at Kennesaw State University, as well as introductory material for research in particle physics phenomenology.

-Here, you will find examples and notes pertaining to the course, as well as additional material.
+Here, you will find examples and notes, as well as additional material.

 ```{tableofcontents}
 ```